 Food & Drink

-You can deduct half of the cost of a meal if you are out of town for work purposes.
-Discussing work with a client or prospective referral during a meal?
+For 2021 and 2022, you can deduct 100% of your meal cost from a restaurant if you are out of town for work purposes.
+Discussing work with an existing or prospective client?
 That counts too!

 If you need to woo clients by taking them to the theater, sporting events, or other forms of entertainment, you can deduct half of the cost of any food and drink expenses that you incur while you're there.